27 Vegetable Garden Ideas To Grow More Food

 Homemade Fertilizer Recipe

-Roughly chop and mix the ingredients together then bury in the ground or lay under mulch around your crops.
-The kitchen scraps will break down in 2-3 weeks feeding your plants.
+Roughly chop and mix the ingredients together, then bury them in the ground or lay them under mulch around your crops.
+The kitchen scraps will break down in 2-3 weeks after feeding your plants.
+This simple composting method not only enriches your soil but also reduces waste in an eco-friendly way.

 Laundry Vegetable Basket